vandium-io/vandium-node/docs/README.md

 **Note:*** Please ensure that your Lambda function has the correct permissions to access the SSM Parameter Store including access to custom KMS keys (if used to encrypt secrets).

-# Support for Node 4.3.2
+# Support for Node 8
-If you require support for the previous version of Node.js (4.x) then use Vandium 3.x
+If you require support for Node 8, then use Vandium 4.x

 # Compatibility Issues with Vandium 3 Projects